BMA 24/7 helpline

 HHP Wales is a face to face counselling service for all doctors in Wales.
 They provide doctors with access to accredited therapists in their area.

 A healthcare professional who has experienced a significant personal or professional impact as a result of a patient safety incident can be referred to as a second victim.
 This web-based resource provides guidance and tools to support individuals (and their managers) who have experience of being involved in such incidents.

 SDT provide a 24-hour confidential telephone helpline for doctors with drug and alcohol problems.

 The Cameron Fund

-The Cameron Fund is the only medical benevolent fund that solely supports general practitioners and their dependents.
+The Cameron Fund is the only charity that solely supports general practitioners and their dependents.
 It provides support to GPs and their families in times of financial need, whether through ill-health, disability, death or loss of employment.
 It also helps those who are already suffering from financial hardship and those who are facing it.